shlublu/ShlubluLib/README.md

 * the library file to link to your client programs
 * the `include` directory to add to your include path
 * the changes log
-* the license file "LICENCE.txt" applicable to this library
+* the license file "LICENSE.txt" applicable to this library

 ## Installation from sources